Otto Pfister: Saudi Arabia

-Pfister became the head coach of Saudi Arabia in 1997 after previously working in the AFC from 1995–1997 with Bangladesh.
+Pfister became the head coach of Saudi Arabia in 1997 after previously working in the AFC from 1995 to 1997 with Bangladesh.
 In 1997, Pfister successfully guided Saudi Arabia to the 1998 FIFA World Cup in France but was crudely released just before the tournament because he requested the Saudi Princes to interfere less in team affairs.
 After Saudi Arabia lost their opening two games and failed to progress, Carlos Alberto Parreira was fired and Pfister was reinstated as head coach on completion of the tournament.
 As World Cup Qualifiers, Saudi Arabia automatically qualified for the 1998 Arab Nations Cup.
 With the help of an impressive 8 goals in 4 games from Obeid Al-Dosari, Saudi Arabia were crowned champions after beating Qatar 3–1 in the final.
-Despite being the only team not to lose a game, Saudi Arabia also finished as runners-up in the 1998 Gulf Cup of Nations in Bahrain.
+Despite being the only team not to lose a game, Saudi Arabia also finished as runners-up in the 14th Arabian Gulf Cup in Bahrain.